zzzprojects/docs/learnentityframeworkcore.com/pages/saving/concurrency-client-wins.md

 * Client Wins does not merge values property by property.

 For a broader overview of concurrency conflict handling, see [Concurrency](/saving/concurrency).

+For a deeper explanation of how `SaveChangesAsync()` checks affected rows and reports concurrency conflicts, see [How SaveChanges Works](/saving/save-changes-how-it-works).

 ## Common Pitfalls